Finistere/dependency_manager/README.rst

     - `@inject` lets you override any injections by passing explicitly the arguments.
     - Change dependencies locally within a context manager.
     - When encountering issues you can retrieve the full dependency tree, nicely formatted with `world.debug`.
+    - Override locally in a test any dependencies.
 - Performance
     - Antidote has two implementations: the pure Python one which is the reference and the Cython one which is heavily tuned for fast injection.
 Injection is roughly 10x times faster